OliverKTH/Forcething.py-Linus/README.md

 🎯 **Forcething Speed Objectives:**

-Athletes often wonder, "How well did I perform today?
-Where can I improve?" *Forcething Speed* addresses these questions by using cutting-edge technology to provide instant feedback on speed and force during exercise.
+People that has finnished a training often wonder, "How well did I perform today?
+Where can I improve?" *Forcething Speed* provides instant feedback on speed and force during exercise.
 This feedback can help:
-- **Prevent injury** by guiding users on proper technique.
+- **Prevent injury** by showing users their force and movement during the exercise.
-- **Improve performance** by tracking real-time data on key exercise metrics.
+- **Improve performance** by continously logging data on key exercise metrics.
 - **Expand accessibility** by offering a cost-effective alternative to traditional gym equipment.

 In the future, *Forcething Speed* can be used at home, outdoors, or in gyms, making it a versatile training companion for athletes at all levels.